Association for Environmental & Outdoor education |

 Kori Donley (she/her), Secretary, kori@aeoe.org

 Kori Donley has happily devoted her life to being an educator and leader in Environmental and Outdoor Education.
 She has explored with students across the globe, from the Yukon to Patagonia and New Zealand to China.
 During her graduate studies in Natural Resources and Society, Kori partnered with climate scientists at the University of Idaho to design place-based climate change curriculum and lead professional development for high school teachers.
-From her experience as a contributor to the Grow-Outside Toolkit for Social Emotional Learning, she has led workshops throughout California to help educators and program leaders infuse SEL into every aspect of their programs.
-Previously serving as the Director of School Programs at Westminster Woods, and a member of the PD committee for the Sonoma EE Collaborative, Kori is now the 6th Grade Math & Science Teacher at Seven Peaks School in Bend, Oregon.
-Any time she spends time in the outdoors, it reinforces her motivation for engaging in this essential work.
-Her adventure partners include her husband, Eric, and dog, Marlow.
+She has been honored to serve as the Director of School Programs at Westminster Woods, a member of the Professional Development Committee for the Sonoma EE Collaborative, and a contributor to the Green Schoolyards Initiative and the Grow Outside Toolkit for Social Emotional Learning.
+Kori currently teaches 6th-grade math and science at an International Baccalaureate School in Bend, Oregon, engaging them in outdoor learning regularly.
+She continues to support California students by providing leadership, training, resources, and collaboration opportunities for education professionals.
+Any time she spends time outdoors, it reinforces her motivation for engaging in this essential work.
+Her adventure partners include her husband, Eric, and dogs, Marlow and Talula.

 Alicia De Toro (she/her), alicia@aeoe.org